Definition

 Net Revenue Retention measures how much recurring revenue you keep and grow from your existing client base.
 Unlike simple retention rate, NRR accounts for upsells (expansion revenue), downgrades (contraction), and churn.
 An NRR above 100% means you're growing revenue from existing clients even without new sales.

-For agencies with retainer models, NRR is arguably more important than client count.
+For firms with recurring engagement models, NRR is arguably more important than client count.
 You can lose clients but still grow if remaining clients expand their contracts.
-Top-performing agencies achieve 110-130% NRR through strategic account growth.
+Top-performing firms achieve 110-130% NRR through strategic account growth.

 Formula